NarjisKay/LITA_Projects/README.md

 It was discovered through the analysis that Shoes generated the highest revenue (#6,133,380), followed by Shirts (#485,600), Hats (#3,161,950), Gloves (#296,900), Jackets (#208,230), and Socks (#180,785).
+Although Shoes generated the highest revenue, it does not have the highest units sold (#14,402), Hats had the highest units sold (#15,929).
+Jackets, however, sold the lowest at #5,452 units.

 By region, the total revenue was highest in the South (#927,820) and lowest in the West (#300,345).